marl64/autoMP/README.md

 * Type "pip install --upgrade Pillow" and press enter.

 #### SNES9x with Lua support
-This is a version of the SNES9x emulator which lets you run game-altering scripts.\
+This is a version of the SNES9x emulator which lets you run game-altering scripts.
+We have provided a configuration file that makes it slightly mroe convenient to draw images in Mario Paint.\
 -> https://github.com/TASVideos/snes9x-rr/releases/tag/snes9x-151-v7.1

 #### Lunar IPS